Certora/gambit/README.md

 paths (both original and mutated) are reported relative to this sourceroot.

-_If Gambit encounters a source file to mutate that does not belong to the sourceroot it will print an error message exit._
+_If Gambit encounters a source file to mutate that does not belong to the sourceroot it will print an error message and exit._

-By default, the sourceroot is always the current working directory.
+**By default, the sourceroot is always the current working directory.**

 Here are some examples of using the `--sourceroot` option.